surf-connect/surf-connect.github.io/index.md

 <img src="images/Connect-Page.png" >

 ### User Page
 The User page allows users to edit their account information, and set their surfing level and location.
+Users are also able to delete their account if needed..
 <img src="images/user-mockup.png" >

 ### Surf Forecast Page